-1. Links to intake forms.
+1. Link to intake forms.
 This can be especially helpful for new patients and clients.

-2. Links to detailed directions to your office.
+2. Link to detailed directions to your office.

 Use formatting.
 Make each paragraph short and easy to read.
-Bullets and lists can make it easier to read.
-Limit your use of all caps and bolding, but selectively using these formatting tools can make your email easier to read.
-Most people will only skim your email, so you need to ensure that the most critical information is easy to read and see.
+Bullets and lists can make key information easier to absorb.
+Limit your use of all-caps and bolding, but selectively use of these formatting tools can make your email easier to read.
+Most people will only skim your email, so you need to ensure that the most critical information is easy to spot.

-Make sure it is mobile-friendly.
+Make sure it's mobile-friendly.
 Over 70% of people read their emails on their cell phones.
-Ensure that your email is easy to read on the smaller screen size.
-Send yourself a test reminder and read it on your phone to make sure that it is easy to read and that the most important information is obvious at first glance.
+Ensure that your email is easy to read on smaller screen sizes.
+Send yourself a test reminder and read it on your phone to make sure that it's easy to read and that the most important information is obvious at first glance.

 Automate your reminders.
-Appointment reminders are crucial in reducing no-shows.
-However, they can be time-consuming and costly to do manually.
+Appointment reminders are crucial in reducing no-shows but can be time-consuming and costly to do manually.
 Using automated reminders will significantly free up your time.
-When urgent items come up or staff get sick, appointment reminders are dropped.
-Using automated appointment reminder software, such as Reminderly, is an easy and cost-effective way to ensure that your reminders always get sent.
+When urgent items come up or staff members get sick, appointment reminders are dropped.
+Using automated appointment reminder software such as Reminderly is an easy and cost-effective way to ensure that your reminders always get sent.

 Send too many messages.
 Your clients appreciate appointment reminders.
 However, too many notifications become an annoyance.
 When that happens, your clients will ask you to stop sending reminders, significantly increasing the likelihood that they will miss an appointment in the future.
 There is no magic number, as it depends on your client base, but most companies send 1-2 reminders for each appointment.

 Send personal information.
 Although you want your emails to be friendly and informative, be careful about the content that you include.
-Emails may not be encrypted, and emails may be shared by family members or administrative assistants.
+Emails may not be encrypted, and some email addresses are shared by family members or administrative assistants.
 It's best to err on the side of caution and limit the personal information that you include.